 Initially worried about her level of English, Thaís quickly made friends with a girl called Claire, and from there she was soon talking to everyone.
 As one of the few foreigners at a camp of 70-80 teenagers – Thaís remembers there being a Colombian and a Jamaican too, though the latter obviously faced less of a language barrier – Thaís found her English developing quickly.

 “Some things I had found difficult for a while I learned in a couple of hours,” she says.
 Immersed in an English language environment, she tells me, she had to find a way to understand.

 I began talking to Thaís about her experience at Camp Hazen in Portuguese – we’ve never met before and I wanted her to feel at ease speaking to me first – but this seems like the moment to switch to English.
 I’m amazed at how seamless it is.
 I can’t say how good her English already was before but boy is it good now.

-During Thaís's stay, the camp-goers were divided into groups of five or six before being assigned a sleeping cabin in the woods.
-Each of these cabins had a councillor, a slightly older mentor figure.
-“When I first saw my councillor,” Thaís tells me, “I thought that she must be a model.
+During Thaís’s stay, the camp-goers were divided into groups of five or six before being assigned a sleeping cabin in the woods.
+Each of these cabins had a counsellor, a slightly older mentor figure.
+“When I first saw my counsellor,” Thaís tells me, “I thought that she must be a model.
 She was so beautiful!”